primatejs/primate/docs/guide/getting-started.md

 ```

 You may have noticed in our first example that we simply returned a string from
-the route function,
-which Primate then translated to a `200 OK` response with content type
+the route function, which was then translated to a `200 OK` response with
-`text/plain`.
-Primate can detect the content type to use based on the return
+content type `text/plain`.
+Primate can detect the content type to use based on
-type, but only where it makes sense.
-To return HTML (content type `text/html`),
+the return type, but only where it makes sense.
+To return HTML (content type
-we need to use the explicit request handler `view`, which we imported.
-It
+`text/html`), we need to use the explicit request handler `view` which we
-accepts the name of a component file and renders it from the `components`
+imported.
+It accepts the name of a component file and renders it from the
-directory.
+`components` directory.

 If you now go to http://localhost:6161, you will see an HTML form.

 Next, we need to handle the form submission.
 We'll do that by adding a `post`
-function to our route:
+function to our route.

 ```js caption=routes/index.js
 import {view, redirect} from "primate";